istio/istio.io/content/docs/tasks/traffic-management/secure-ingress/sds/index.md

     EOF
     {{< /text >}}

 1. Create a secret for the ingress gateway.
-Assuming you've already created the `httpbin-credential` secret, now create the `helloworld-credential` secret.
+If you created the `httpbin-credential` secret already, you can now create the `helloworld-credential` secret.

     {{< text bash >}}
     $ pushd mtls-go-example